HOTELS The Mohicans - Ohio's Most Extraordinary Treehouse Resort

 Old Pine Treehouse

 Laura describes her husband Kevin as a visionary who thinks outside the box; she handles the details and ties things together.
 The combination, she says, is what made it work.
-The result is a resort with seven finished treehouses, four ground-level cabins named after local rivers (The Mohican, The Killbuck, The Walhonding, and The Kokosing), and two nearby country homes.
+The result is a resort with ten finished treehouses, four ground-level cabins named after local rivers (The Mohican, The Killbuck, The Walhonding, and The Kokosing), and two nearby country homes.

 Sustainable principles run throughout: passive solar design, radiant heat floors, on-demand hot water, and a deep commitment to reclaimed materials.
 Kevin reportedly spends significant time scouting rural Ohio for barns and outbuildings slated for demolition, salvaging 100-year-old siding, hand-hewn beams, windows, doors, and ladders.
 The materials are used largely as-is, finished with polyurethane rather than repainted, so the original colors and textures carry through into each interior.